 The oldest marked trail in Ireland, and probably the most popular, Wicklow way generally starts in Carlow, and can lead you all the way to Dublin if you follow it right to the finish.

-Dingle Way encompasses almost the entire peninsula, a huge 168 kilometres of pure white beaches, historic ruined buildings, old country roads and bright blue waters around county Kerry.
+Dingle Way encompasses almost the entire peninsula, a huge 168 kilometers of pure white beaches, historic ruined buildings, old country roads and bright blue waters around County Kerry.

 Arrival is easy.
 There’s a convenient dual bus and train station at Tralee, which is right where you need to be to begin.
 Dingle is a pretty big tourist trap, though, so expect large crowds, especially in the busy seasons.